![]() |

 Outside Japan, it occurs locally on small islands off the south coast of South

-Korea (a bird seen on Hegura Island in the Sea of Japan, in the spring, was
+Korea (birds seen during FONT tours on Hegura Island in the Sea of Japan, in the spring,

 The species inhabits dense subtropical